The Multi-Polar Role of Russia’s Primakov Doctrine and the Cert…

 China’s President Xi Jinping, right, sits beside Premier Li Keqiang, left, as former president Hu Jintao is assisted to leave from the closing ceremony of the 20th China’s Communist Party’s Congress at the Great Hall of the People in Beijing on October 22, 2022.
 SOURCE: AFP

 It’s important to note that U.S. policymakers had assumed that it could prevent a future Sino-Russian relationship from occurring because of Beijing’s strong desire to develop and improve its economic and social living conditions for its own people.
 This approach was incorporated by U.S. policymakers while also assuming that it would lead to ending the dictatorial, ideological, and totalitarian nature of the Chinese Communist Party (CCP) system.
 In other words, the grand assumption by the U.S. was that a stronger and more open Chinese economy would lead to greater freedom, openness, and democracy in China.
 However, fifty years later the CCP remains intact and in full control of the PRC with even stricter controls on its citizens.
-In addition, there continue to be excessive references to communism and socialism with Chinese characteristics outlined in CCP rhetoric, as well as in President Xi Jinping’s speech 20th National Congress of the Chinese Communist Party
+In addition, there continue to be excessive references to communism and socialism with Chinese characteristics outlined in CCP rhetoric, as well as in President Xi Jinping’s speech at the recently held 20th National Congress of the Chinese Communist Party.

-Christopher Layne mentioned in his 1997 paper
+Christopher Layne mentioned in his 1997 paper, “From Preponderance to Offshore Balancing, America’s Future Grand Strategy” that:

 “The key elements of this strategy are creation and maintenance of a U.S.-led world order based on preeminent U.S. political, military, and economic power, and on American values; maximization of U.S. control over the international system by preventing the emergence of rival great powers in Europe and East Asia; and maintenance of economic interdependence as a vital U.S. security interest.
 The logic of the strategy is that interdependence is the paramount interest the strategy promotes; instability is the threat to interdependence; and extended deterrence is the means by which the strategy deals with this threat.”
 (International Security, Vol. 22, No. 1, 1997).